Independent Study Applications for FWT 2017 are due Friday, October 28, 2016, without exception

 Select students may apply to spend one FWT pursuing an independent project.
 This alternative to employment offers the time to delve into a particular problem, research area, theme, or question, working in association with a sponsor.
-A sponsor must be someone whose area of expertise is appropriate to the Independent Study (IS), who is not a family member and has a minimum of five years related experience in the field after his/her undergraduate work.
+A sponsor must be someone whose area of expertise is appropriate to the Independent Study (IS), who is not a family member and has a minimum of five years related experience in the field after undergraduate work.
 Bennington faculty are not obligated to sponsor IS and funding is not available to pay sponsors.
 Students interested in pursuing an IS must submit a complete online application along with a proposal describing the goals and methodology of the work, which can be copied and pasted into the application.
 A project proposed for IS is, at minimum, equivalent to the hours required for FWT.
 Alternatively, a student can split the IS option for use over two FWTs.
 In this case, the IS is completed during half of the FWT period and employment secured for the other half, and both the IS and the primary job site must be registered.
-The student’s sponsor, academic advisor, and faculty representative from his/her discipline, and the Director of FWT must approve the IS proposal.
+The Director of FWT as well as the student’s sponsor, faculty advisor, and a faculty representative from the IS discipline (if not the faculty advisor's discipline) must approve the IS application/proposal.
 Students must have completed at least four terms and be in good academic standing in order to apply to do an IS.
-IS may only be 95 or 190 hours, and supplemental hours do not apply towards IS.
+IS may only be 105 or 210 hours, and supplemental hours do not apply towards IS (or towards a half FWT).

 - Find a qualified sponsor, generally a scholar/professional familiar with the subject you intend to study during FWT.
 Arrangements for frequency and type of contact between sponsor and student during FWT are made individually.
 Check-ins should occur at least biweekly, providing an opportunity for the sponsor to evaluate your progress and for you to receive valuable feedback on your work as you progress.
 A sponsor must be willing to review and write an evaluation of your work at the end of FWT.
 Qualified sponsors outside the College will require approval from the Field Work Term and Career Development Office (FWT & CDO).
 This sponsor must submit a résumé/CV for review prior to approval.

-- Ensure that we receive email approvals from your sponsor, academic advisor, and discipline representative indicating approval of your proposal.
+- Ensure that we receive email approvals from your sponsor, faculty advisor, and faculty discipline representative (if applicable) indicating approval of your proposal.

-- The FWT Director will notify you within a week as to whether your proposal is accepted or declined.
+- The FWT Director will notify you within a week as to whether your application is accepted or declined.

 Independent Study sponsor evaluations

 At the end of FWT or start of spring term, all students completing an IS arrange to meet with their sponsors to review work completed.
-Sponsors then submit written evaluations and assign a final “pass/fail” grade.
-Administrative aspects of IS evaluation are handled by the FWT & CDO.
-IS topics and final grades become part of a student’s academic record.
-Sponsor comments are only included if a specific request is made when requesting a transcript from the Dean’s Office.
-All students should arrange to review their work with their sponsor by February 21, 2014.
-All IS sponsor evaluations are due March 7, 2014, as sponsors need ample time to complete evaluation requirements.
+Sponsors then submit written evaluations and assign a final “pass/fail” recommended grade.
+Administrative aspects of IS evaluation are handled by the FWT & CDO and final IS grades are determined by the FWT Director.
+IS topics, sponsor evaluations, and final grades become part of a student’s academic record.
+All students should arrange to review their work with their sponsor by February 24, 2017 in order for IS sponsors to have sufficient time to complete their evaluations by the March 10, 2017 due date.

 - Maintain the agreed upon check-in schedule with sponsor.

-- Review the completed work with sponsor in time for sponsor to submit an evaluation by Friday March 7, 2014.
+- Review the completed work with sponsor by February 24, 2017, in time for sponsor to submit an evaluation by Friday, March 10, 2017.

 A reflective essay is not required by the FWT & CDO for a full IS.

-Your independent study proposal needs to address the following:
+Your independent study proposal should address the following:

 - What are the goals of your independent study?